 Let’s talk about emotions.
 We don’t have to be afraid of our emotions.
 Emotions are like signals to let us know something is up.
 Just like the light that goes off on your car dashboard those are there to alert you that something is up–you need gas, you need oil, you’re car is overheating…

-Emotions are there to alert you that something is up.
-Often our triggers take us to places we don’t want to go when we let our emotions take over.
+Emotions are there to alert you that something is going on whether it’s pleasant or negative.
+Often our triggers take us to places we don’t want to go when we let our negative emotions take over.
 I want to let you know that with God’s strength you can change those patterns.
 It will take time but it is possible.

-Here’s a fascinating thing we experience anger not just in our minds but also in our bodies.
-Below we will be talking about knowing what our triggers are but we can also pay attention to our body’s response.
+Here’s a fascinating discoering from my research– we experience anger not just in our minds but also in our bodies.
+Below we will be talking about knowing what our triggers are and paying attention to our body’s response.
 Does your head feel hot?
 Your neck feel heavy?
 Your fists feel tight?

-As we move forward remember that your anger can be used for good.
-It helps us fight for justice and get things done.
+As we move forward remember that your anger can be used for good as well as for harm.
+On the postive side, it helps us fight for justice and get things done.
 Think about all the organizations that have been born from anger against injustice, one that pops into my mind is MADD Mothers against drunk driving.

-Your anger can be used to help you identify a problem but you can’t solve your problem with anger.
+Your anger can help you identify a problem but anger doesn’t solve problem.

-We can channel our anger for good!
+What good news to know we can channel our anger for good.
 The anger you feel from your child’s habitual lying, talking back, addiction, rebellion, sibling rivalry… may motivate you to become a prayer warrior, come up with a routine to help them, help you discover God’s grace and forgiveness… the positive benefits of the anger emotion are there but they aren’t always channeled in that direction so keep reading.

 So what are your triggers?
 Everyone has their own triggers of what makes them feel angry but some common ones may fall under these categories below.
 We are going to focus on the emotion of anger that we all may be feeling a bit more in this unprecedented time of stay at home orders, extra school responsibilities, cooking more, overwhelmed by the constant changes, bad news, and the bad economy.